devskroy1/BrainSurfaceTK/README.md

 # Volume CNN

-Volume CNN is a 3D CNN applied to volumetric MRI images, using voxel based grids, for task of age regression.
+Volume CNN is a 3D CNN applied to volumetric MRI images, using voxel based grids, for the task of age regression.
+We enhance the Volume CNN regression network architecture by including a separate pathway consisting of Graph Convolution layers from the GCNN, which we apply to graph based representations of surfaces.

 ###### Run instructions